pachyderm/docs/content/2.1.x/reference/pipeline-spec.md

 a PFS input.
 Instead, it consumes data from an outside source.

-!!!
-Note
+{{% notice note %}}
 A service pipeline cannot be configured as a spout, but **a spout can have a service added to it** by adding the `service` attribute to the `spout` field.
-    In that case, Kubernetes creates
-    a service endpoint that you can expose externally.
+In that case, Kubernetes creates a service endpoint that you can expose externally.
 You can get the information
 about the service by running `kubectl get services`.
+{{% /notice %}}

 For more information, see [Spouts](../concepts/pipeline-concepts/pipeline/spout.md).